Steerable Principal Components for Space-Frequency Localized Images: Behavior and decay properties of

-which is approximately equal to the number of terms of $\left|\lambda_{0,k}^{2c}\right|$ which are close to $1$ (denoted as the flat region).
+which is approximately equal to the number of values of $\left|\lambda_{0,k}^{2c}\right|$ which are close to $1$ (denoted as the flat region).
 For simplicity of the presentation, we evaluate this sum for a bandlimit of $c$, and eventually, replace $c$ with $2c$.
-By substituting $\varphi(r)=R(r)\sqrt{r}$ and $\gamma=\beta\sqrt{c}$ into~\eqref{eq:PSWFs radial part integral eq}, we obtain the integral equation
+From~\cite{slepian1964prolate}, the radial functions $R_{N,n}^c(r)$ in \eqref{eq:PSWFs complex form} are real-valued, and are obtained as the solutions to the integral equation